enum314/nemesis/README.md

 ### 2. Pterodactyl Panel Deployment

-The template includes Pterodactyl egg files for deployment on Pterodactyl game server panels:
+The template includes Pterodactyl egg files for deployment on Pterodactyl game server panels.
+This is the **recommended and primary deployment method** for this bot template:

 - `egg-nemesis.json` - JSON format egg for Pterodactyl
 - `egg-nemesis.yml` - YAML format egg for Pterodactyl